 - Once the Steam starts, try running any game.

 If this method works, you’ll need to repeat it every time you want to play anything on Steam.
 However, you can set Steam to always run with administrative privileges.
 To do that, follow these steps:

-- Once the Properties window opens, go to the Compatibility Now check Run this program as an administrator option and click Apply and OK to save changes.
+- Check Run this program as an administrator option and click Apply and OK to save changes.

 After making this change, Steam will always start with administrative privileges and the issue should be permanently resolved.

 4. Change download region